rzfeeser/ansible-semaphoreui/README.md

 2. Great!
 Now download my repository:
   - `git clone https://github.com/rzfeeser/ansible-semaphoreui`

+3. At this time, the solution requires jmsepath (python) for parsing the JSON that is returned by ebdruplab.semaphoreui
+  - `python -m pip install jmsepath`

 3. Fantastic!
 If you haven't already, watch the following video to understand how the playbooks within this repository work [https://youtube.com/codewithfeeser](https://youtube.com/codewithfeeser)